 - 1. Configure the DUT for 100BASE-TX operation.
 Ensure that the DUT is sending scrambled, MLT-3 encoded /I/ code-groups. - 2.
 Configure the DSO to capture the waveform depicted in figure 25.1.5-1.
-Measure $+V{peak}$.
+Measure +V{peak}.
 Compute the waveform overshoot. - 3.
-Configure the DSO to capture the waveform depicted in figure 25.1.5-1 but with opposite polarity.
-Measure $-V{peak}$.
-Compute the waveform overshoot.
+For enhanced accuracy, repeat step 2 multiple times and average the peak voltages measured. - Configure the DSO to capture the waveform depicted in figure 25.1.5-1 but with opposite polarity.
+Measure -V{peak}.
+Compute the waveform overshoot. - 5.
+For enhanced accuracy, repeat step 4 multiple times and average the peak voltages measured.

-a.
-The waveform overshoot shall not exceed 5%.
+Observable Results: The waveform overshoot shall not exceed 5%.